trabbis/boot-oath-client/README.md

 	http://localhost:8080/user/getEmployeesList

 =============================================
-How about SSO(Single Sign On)?
+1. How about SSO(Single Sign On)?
 SSO is mostly done in client app.
-Are they using Oauth2 authorization flow too?
-Not quite, it is Implicit
-Much simplied flow with OIDC (OpenID Connect)
+Very simple OAuth2 solution with OIDC (OpenID Connect)

-Implicit flow, as said earlier, is designed for single-page Javascript apps.
-This flow is vastly similar to the Authorization Code flow, except for the part involving authorization code.
-Due to security concerns, in this flow the client no longer receives an authorization code from the authorization server; instead, after the user agent successfully transfers credentials, the authorization server returns access tokens directly to the client.
-Refresh tokens are not allowed in the Implicit flow.

 they need
-	authorization url
-	redirectUrl
+	authorization url (Url of the Identity Provider (IDP)) ... see below example redirectUrl
 	clientId
 	scope